umee-network/umee/docs/design_docs/template.md

 ## Status

 > A Status may be Draft if we want to break discussion in few PRs to break down a longer process in few steps.
-> At the end of the process each task has to be either Accepted or Declined.
+> At the end of the process each design has to be either Accepted or Declined.
-> If a later task significantly changes or reverses a decision, it may be marked
+> If a later design doc significantly changes or reverses a decision, it may be marked
 > as superseded" with a reference to its replacement.

 {Draft|Accepted|Declined|Superseded}